Jill Saulnier

-Jillian Pauline Saulnier (born March 7, 1992) grew up in Halifax, Nova Scotia, Canada.
-She was the first female ice hockey player to represent Nova Scotia at the IIHF Women’s World Championship in 2015.
-She is a two-time Olympian for Team Canada, winning a gold medal in 2022 and a silver medal in 2018.
-She is a member of Hockey Canada's National Women's Team, which won Gold in 2021 and plays in the PWPHL in Montreal.
-She did play in CWHL's Les Canadiennes de Montréal before the organization folded in the Spring of 2019.
-Jill was also a part of Canada's National Women's Under-18 Team which won gold at the 2010 IIHF World Women's Under-18 Championship in Chicago.
-As a member of the gold-winning squads and accomplishments throughout her career, Jill made history again in 2021 when Tim Horton's annual Trading Hockey Card collection included 15 women (stars) from Canada's national women's team.
-She also was featured in the Upper Deck 2010 World of Sports card series.
-In addition, she participated in the Canada Celebrates Event on June 30 in Edmonton, Alberta which recognized the Canadian Olympic and World hockey champions from the 2009–10 season.
-She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.
+Jillian Pauline Saulnier (born March 7, 1992) is a Canadian ice hockey player who is a forward for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+She is a two-time Olympian for Canada, winning a gold medal in 2022 and a silver medal in 2018.

 Playing career

 Saulnier has competed in five Atlantic Challenge Cups.
 Saulnier has claimed three gold (2003, 2005, 2007) and two silver medals (2006, 2008).
 She won a gold medal at Nova Scotia provincials with the Halifax Hawks in 2006.
 Saulnier captained the Halifax Hawks the following season and was named team MVP.
 She played for Nova Scotia at the 2007 Esso Women's Nationals and was part of the fourth-place team.

 At the 2007 National Women's Under-18 Championships, she played for Team Atlantic and finished in fourth.
 In 2008, Saulnier captained Team Atlantic at the 2008 National Women's Under-18 Championships.
 The team finished in eighth place, but Saulnier was honoured with the Most Sportsmanlike Player award.

 She played for Team Atlantic again at the 2009 National Women's Under-18 Championships and finished in sixth place.
 That year, Saulnier also played with the Stoney Creek Junior Sabres in Ontario and claimed a silver medal at the OWHA provincials.
 Two of her teammates on the Stoney Creek Junior Sabres, Laura Fortino and Jessica Wong, would play with her at the 2009 IIHF World Women's Under-18 Championships in Germany and win a silver medal.

-She finished fourth in scoring with the Toronto Jr. Aeros of the PWHL in 2009–10.
-At the PWHL championships, she won a silver medal with Toronto.
-In 2010, Saulnier won a gold medal with Toronto at the OWHA provincials.
+She finished fourth in scoring with the Toronto Jr. Aeros of the Provincial Women's Hockey League in 2009–10.
+At the league championships, she won a silver medal with Toronto.
+In 2010, Saulnier won a gold medal with Toronto at the Ontario Women's Hockey Association provincial championship.